perldork/perldork.github.com/source/_posts/2014-03-13-testing-log-messages-with-rspec-and-padrino.markdown

 {% codeblock lang:ruby spec/helpers/spec_helpers.rb %}

-it &quot;should test something&quot; do
+it "should test something" do
   messages = capture_logger_output do
     post %{/to/some/url}, params, set_csrf
   end